pixagan/Laeyerz/README.md

-# Laeyerz is an open source, easy to use self-learning, opinionated memory focussed, RAG framework.
+# Laeyerz is an open source, self-learning, RAG framework.
 It is an attempt to make it easy for students and beginners to get started with RAG and Agentic applications.

 ## Getting started